Lee Jong-beom: Personal life

-Lee is married to Jeong Yeon-hee and they have a son and a daughter.
+Lee is married to Jeong Yeon-hee and they have a son and a daughter; both of which were born in Japan when he was playing there.
 Their son Jung-hoo Lee, is an MLB player for the San Francisco Giants, and won the KBO League Rookie of the Year Award in 2017 and the KBO League MVP Award in 2022 making them the first father-son duo to have won Rookie of the Year and MVP.
 Their son-in-law is pitcher Woo-suk Go.